MJeorrett/CleanGenerator/README.md

 Then you can use it anywhere by running `cleangen ...`.

 ## TODO
-- [ ] Create output folder if it doesn't exist.

 - [ ] Support `DateTime` and `bool` property types.
-- [ ] Scaffold from entity instead of config.
 - [ ] FK relationships.
 - [ ] Allow specifying what properties appear on detail and summary dtos.
 - [ ] Allow skipping adding migration when adding entity.